-In dense electrolytes $\rho_R<\rho$ because of spontaneous formation of oppositely charged neighboring regions with the size $\sim a$.
-It means, in turn, that aggregates with oppositely charged nearest neighbors are formed and fewer free ions remain in the system.
+In dense electrolytes $\rho_R<\rho$ due to spontaneous formation of oppositely charged neighboring regions with the size $\sim a$.
+In turn, it means that aggregates are formed with oppositely charged nearest neighbors and fewer free ions remain in the system.
 Therefore, $\rho_R$ is related to the number density of free ions.

-\paragraph{Results.} Using the above-mentioned equations we calculated the EDL capacitance $C$ at small voltage as a function of the bulk number density for the fixed dimensional temperature $T^*=1/l_B$.
-In Fig.~\ref{C}, the capacitance $C$ in units of the Helmholtz capacitance $C_{\mathrm{H}}=\epsilon/(4\pi a)$ obtained from the mesoscopic theory, MSA and AMSA is shown as a function of the bulk number density for $T^*=0.5$ and $T^*=0.25$.
-The $\rho$-dependence of the Debye capacitance, Eq.~(\ref{C_Debye}), is also shown for comparison.
-It is seen that the results obtained from the mesoscopic theory is rather in good agreement with the AMSA results when $\rho$ increases.
-Moreover, for $T^*=0.25$ and $\rho\geq 0.4$ the results obtained from both theories are very close and almost coincide for $0.5<\rho<0.55$ (see the inset in the right-hand panel).
+\paragraph{{\it Results.}} Using the above-mentioned equations we calculated the EDL capacitance $C$ at small voltage as a function of the bulk number density of ions $\rho$ for the fixed dimensionless temperature $T^*=1/l_{\text B}$.
+In figure~\ref{C}, the capacitance $C$ in units of the Helmholtz capacitance $C_{\mathrm{H}}=\epsilon/(4\piup a)$ obtained from the mesoscopic theory, MSA and AMSA is shown as a function of the bulk number density of ions for $T^*=0.5$ and $T^*=0.25$.
+The $\rho$-dependence of the Debye capacitance, equation~(\ref{C_Debye}), is also shown for comparison.
+It is seen that the results obtained from the mesoscopic theory are rather in good agreement with the AMSA results when $\rho$ increases.
+Moreover, for $T^*=0.25$ and $\rho\geqslant 0.4$ the results obtained from both theories are very close and almost coincide for $0.5<\rho<0.55$ (see the inset in the right-hand panel).

-Besides the capacitance curves, it is also interesting to compare the "effective" density of ions $\rho_R$ in the mesoscopic theory given by Eq. (\ref{roR})-(\ref{<phi2>}) with the density of free ions $\rho_{\rm{free}}=\alpha\rho$ ($\alpha$ and $\rho$ are the dissociation constant and the number density of ions, respectively) obtained within the framework of the AMSA theory (see Eqs. (\ref{Gamma_B})-(\ref{alpha})).
-The corresponding dependence of $\rho_R$ and $\rho_{{\rm free}}$ on $\rho$ is shown in Fig.~\ref{rho_R} for two values of the reduced temperature.
-It is clearly seen that the both curves are very close each other for $T^*=0.25$ and $\rho\geq 0.3$ (Fig.~\ref{rho_R}, right-hand panel).
+Besides the capacitance curves, it is also interesting to compare the ``effective'' density of ions $\rho_R$ in the mesoscopic theory given by equations (\ref{roR})--(\ref{<phi2>}) with the density of free ions $\rho_{\rm{free}}=\alpha\rho$ ($\alpha$ and $\rho$ are the dissociation constant and the number density of ions, respectively) obtained within the framework of the AMSA theory [see equations (\ref{Gamma_B})--(\ref{alpha})].
+The corresponding dependence of $\rho_R$ and $\rho_{{\rm free}}$ on $\rho$ is shown in figure~\ref{rho_R} for two values of the reduced temperature.
+It is clearly seen that the both curves are very close to each other for $T^*=0.25$ and $\rho\geqslant 0.3$ (figure~\ref{rho_R}, right-hand panel).